justcallmemrunal/Quiz-App/README.md

 The result page shows the participant's name, total time taken, total number of questions, number of attempted questions, correct answers, wrong answers, and the score percentage.
 Users can choose to start the quiz again or return to the home page.

-Technologies Used
+Technologies Used:
 This project utilizes HTML, CSS, and JavaScript.

-How to Use
+How to Use:
 Clone the repository and open the index.html file in your browser to start the application.
 Enter your name, select a category, answer the questions, and view your results.